top of page

 B Corp

-/ ˈbiː kɔːp / noun /
+/ ˈbiː kɔːp / industry /

 RE: BUSINESS, ETHICS, SOCIAL IMPACT, SUSTAINABILITY, UNITED STATES

-A B Corp (short for Benefit Corporation) is a U.S.-based certification given to businesses that meet high standards of social and environmental responsibility, transparency, and ethical governance.
+A B Corp (short for Benefit Corporation) is a US-based certification given to businesses that meet high standards of social and environmental responsibility, transparency, and ethical governance.
 Certification is managed by the non-profit organisation B Lab, which assesses how companies treat workers, manage their supply chains, reduce their environmental impact, and serve the wider community.

 Unlike traditional companies that focus mainly on profits, B Corps are committed to balancing profit with purpose.
 They must legally consider the impact of their decisions on people, planet, and shareholders, not just financial gain.